pywbem/pywbem/docs/client.rst

 * HTTP level authentication:

-  This kind of authentication is used in HTTP/HTTPS requests and responses (in case of HTTPS, that is after the TLS/SSL handshake protocol has completed).
+  This kind of authentication is used in HTTP/HTTPS requests and responses (in case of HTTPS, after the TLS/SSL handshake protocol has completed).

   In case of *Basic Authentication* and *Digest Authentication* (see :term:`RFC2617`), it involves passing credentials (userid and password) via